kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 ### associate

-The `associate` function execute the internal query, then iterate the query results and collect them into a `Map`.
+The `associate` function executes the internal query, then iterate the query results and collect them into a `Map`.
 Its usage is totally the same as the corresponding extension function of `kotlin.Sequence`, more details can be found in Kotlin's documents.

 In addition to the basic form of `associate` function, Ktorm also provides `associateBy`, `associateWith`, `associateTo`, `associateByTo`, `associateWithTo`.

 ### elementAt/first/last/find/findLast/single

-This serial of functions are used to get the element at a specific position from the sequence.
+These functions are used to get the element at a specific position from the sequence.
 Their usages are also the same as the corresponding ones of `kotlin.Sequence`.

-Specially, if a dialect is enabled, these functions will use the pagination feature to obtain the very record only.
+Especially, if a dialect is enabled, these functions will use the pagination feature to obtain the very record only.
 Assuming we are using MySQL and calling the `elementAt` with an index 10, a SQL containing `limit 10, 1` will be generated.
-But if there are no dialects enabled, then all records will be obained to insure the functions just works.
+But if there are no dialects enabled, then all records will be obtained to ensure the functions just works.

 In addition to the basic forms, there are also many variants for these functions, and it's not necessary to list them here.